embeddedartistry/libc/docs/CONTRIBUTING.md

 ### Building the Project

 This project uses [Embedded Artistry's standardized Meson build system](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-meson-build-system/).
 Complete instructions can be found [on our website](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-meson-build-system/).
+You can also build using CMake, eg `cd build && cmake -GNinja .. && ninja`.

 ### Adding New Tests